drdhaval2785/siddhantakaumudi/readme.txt

 3. Change ।। -> ॥
 4. (अ) -> ॒ and (स्व) -> ॑
 5. ।शकन्ध्वादिषु पररूपं वाच्यम् (वा)।। depicts a vArtika.
 Try to preserve this information while correcting the spaces after and before ॥ and ।.
 	5a {%...%} for vArtika.
 	5b {%?...?%} Questionable vArtikas.
 There is a small subset 251 items following regex `'।[^ ।]([^।]+)।।'` which also has vArtikas (without (वा) at the end).
 See ।पितुर्भ्रातरि व्यत्।।.
 They are marked with {%?...?%}.
 Question mark shows that it needs to be verified whether they actually are vArtikas or not.
+	5c {%??...??%} Very doubtful vArtikas.
+143 such cases `'।([^ ।][^।0-9]+)।'` regex.
-	They are noted in sk1_notes.txt.
-Need manual examination and confirmation whether they are actually vArtikas or not.
+	5b and 5c need manual examination and confirmation whether they are actually vArtikas or not.
+	Ideal is to make them uniformly in format of 5a in sk0.txt itself manually, so that it is consistent throughout.
 6. Figures in bracket is SK rule number `(2264)`.
 Figures with two dashes are AS rule number `6-1-64`.
 Figures without bracktes are reference to SK rule.
 There is a slight issue with the rule without bracket referring to only SK rules.
 They may also refer to verb number or something else too.
 """